 When it comes to writing a romance novel, there are two main ways to start.
 You can either use the method of pantsing or opt for outlining (also referred to as plotting) everything.
 Which one is better?

-I’ll leave that up to you, but here’s a look at the two to help you decide for your fiction.
+I’ll leave that up to you, but here’s a look at the two to help you decide what’s best for you.

 Pantsing Your Way Through Your Romance Novel